 Bible Meaning: Not in the Bible

 Biblical cites on or having a water connection to the Aegean Sea includes Cenchrea, Thessalonica (located on the Thermaic Gulf), Neapolis, Troas, Assos, Ephesus, Miletus and Cnidus.
-Islands considered within the sea include Samothrace, Lesbos, Chios, Samos, Patmos, Cos and Rhodes.
+Islands within this area include Samothrace, Lesbos, Chios, Samos, Patmos, Cos and Rhodes.

-Paul, during his second, third and fourth missionary journeys, used the natural highway of the Aegean several times.
+Paul, during his second, third and fourth missionary journeys, used the natural highway of this waterway several times.

 Second Missionary Journey

 Paul sailed from Troas, located on the eastern side of the sea, to Neapolis in Macedonia (Acts 16:11).
-The Aegean enabled the apostle to be the first person to establish Christian churches on the European continent.
+His water crossing enabled the apostle to be the first person to establish Christian churches on the European continent.

 Paul later sailed from a port near Berea to Athens (Acts 17:14 - 15) where he preached the gospel to the city's people and pagan philosophers.